The Changing Landscape Of Kosher Meat & Dairy Alternatives

 Kosher Certification Is A Process

 Bridging the gap between the vegan world’s innovations and the kosher world’s religious regulations is no simple task.
 Still, several kosher certification agencies have set out to accomplish this in conjunction with food manufacturers.
 To ensure that everything involved in manufacturing a kosher product is up to par, a representative from a kosher certification organization must verify that the facility used adheres to the intricate laws of kosher.
 All ingredients, additives, or processing aids used in its production must be proper.
 Also, the equipment used must meet exacting specifications.
-It is a time-consuming and sometimes costly process, but no doubt certifying a product as kosher gives it a unique advantage, opening the product to a whole new audience that shows strong enthusiasm for the latest kosher certified offerings.
+It is a time-consuming and sometimes costly process, but there is no doubt that certifying a product as kosher gives it a unique advantage, opening the product to a whole new audience that shows strong enthusiasm for the latest kosher-certified offerings.

 The Good Food Institute (GFI) has a comprehensive guide on navigating kosher certification for plant-based foods.